terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-08-26-PrivacySupreme.md

 Questions were raised regarding the end of the census because of the availability of data collection from birth.
 This presumably refers to the goal of hundred percent Aadhaar adoption which through its demographic data collection is thought to eliminate the need for caste census.
 Nikita responded to this by stating, amongst others, that data collection entrenched structures of power, and that it obfuscates what is happening.

 <section id="caste-census">
-## Birth related demographic data sufficient in caste survey?
+<h2>Birth related demographic data sufficient in caste survey?</h2>
 </section>

 This question also relates back to the points raised by the speakers earlier regarding caste mobility.
 This would indicate that mere birth and death data collection is not sufficient to collect data in a way that captures the demographic factors.
 Further, to add to what Nikita said about the obfuscation of data collection, one can also see it as a policy move that serves its own discursive as well as functional purposes that can be refined in addition to the now-ubiquitous birth data records.
 For instance, people responding to a caste census can also provide information that is not just demographic in categorization.
 The caste census in Bihar has a total of 17 heads including caste as one of them.
 There will be other human development markers collected as well, that can in due course be separated from an all-encompassing database such as the Aadhar with a different body entrusted with the survey in the future such as the Bihar State Backward Classes Commission also being a different data fiduciary with its own tailored policies to suit these purposes.